 The Kingston Field Naturalists (KFN) is a nature club and charitable organization, active since 1949.
 Its objectives are the preservation of wildlife and natural habitats, and the stimulation of people’s interest in nature.

-Mike Runtz, who was to have been the keynote speaker, has graciously agreed to give his presentation at the October virtual meeting.
+Mike Runtz has graciously agreed to give a presentation to the October virtual meeting.
 His topic will be: Algonquin Wild – a visual extravaganza of this world famous park’s natural history through the seasons.

 Field Trips and Rambles